AdobeDocs/commerce-knowledge-base.en/help/faq/general/base-price-change-affect-on-shared-catalog-price.md

 ---
+description: 'This article answers the question: if a product in a shared catalog has a custom price and the base price of the product changes (for example after a scheduled update), which price applies in the shared catalog?'
+labels: FAQ,Magento,custom,price,shared,shared_catalog,Adobe Commerce
 title: Base price change affect on shared catalog price
-labels: FAQ,Magento,custom,price,shared,shared_catalog,Adobe Commerce
 ---

+# Base price change affect on shared catalog price

 This article answers the question: if a product in a shared catalog has a custom price and the base price of the product changes (for example after a scheduled update), which price applies in the shared catalog?